 Specca Farms is a Pick-Your-Own farm near Columbus, NJ.
 They open in late May with PYO strawberries, then close for a few weeks while the remaining crops get ready for harvest.
 They are typically open Thursday through Sunday, but make sure to check their Facebook page to know if the weather is forcing them to open a little later than usual.
 In addition to PYO vegetables, you can also purchase already picked items at the scale house.
 Our two favorite thing to purchase from Specca Farms are plum style tomatoes for canning and pumpkins for decorating the yard at Halloween.
 Both are incredibly inexpensive, and I like that I am supporting a local, family run farm with each visit.

 Howell Living History Farm

 Howell Living History Farm is part of the Mercer County Park System.
 There is a lot to see and do at Howell Farm, and it makes for a wonderful family day out.
 Each time you visit there is something new going on.
-We like to visit on Saturdays because there are free events and programs each weekend.
+We like to visit on Saturdays because there are each weekend.
 The products produced at the farm are sold in a small gift shop in the welcome center.
 Here you can purchase maple syrup, honey, pop corn, cornmeal, and ground wheat that have been grown, harvested, and produced on the farm.
 Howell Farm is open Tuesdays through Sunday from April-November, and their hours change in the off-season.
 Admission is free.
-Check their website for upcoming events and operating hours.
+Check for upcoming events and operating hours.